Extensible positive loops and vanishing of symplectic cohomology: Wrapped Floer cohomology and positive loops of Legendrians

 It seems to be an interesting question whether the surjectivity of the first deRham cohomology $\mathrm{H}^{1}_{\mathrm{dR}}(W)\to \mathrm{H}^{1}_{\mathrm{dR}}(L)$ can be relaxed in the statement of Lemma \ref{lemma:lagrangian-flux-solomon}.

 Interestingly enough, not every cohomology class in $\mathrm{H}^{1}_{\mathrm{dR}}(L)$ represented by a compactly supported form can be realized as the flux of a Lagrangian isotopy; see \cite[\S6.2]{shelukhin-tonkonog-vianna} for the case $L=T(r)=\bd D(r_{1})\times \dots\times \bd D(r_{n})\subset \C^{n}$; they determine the exact subset of $\mathrm{H}^{1}_{\mathrm{dR}}(L)$ which can be realized as the flux of a Lagrangian isotopy (this set is called the \emph{shape} of $L$ relative $W$).
-The characterization of when two tori $T(r),T(r')$ are Hamiltonian isotopic is given in \cite{chekanov1996}.
+The characterization of when two tori $T(r),T(r')$ are Hamiltonian isotopic is given in \cite{chekanov1996}, where it is also shown that there are two isotopic monotone tori $T,T'$ in $\R^{2n}$, with the same monotonicity constant, which are not Hamiltonian isotopic.
+Since any isotopy between $T,T'$ has zero flux (since they have the same monotonicity constant), one sees that Lemma \ref{lemma:lagrangian-flux-solomon} is not true in general;\footnote{Thanks to D.~Rathel-Fournier for pointing this out.} see also \cite[Remark 1.8]{theret-camel}.